microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 ## RNBD GPIO Based Connection Setup<a name="rnbd-gpio-based-connection-setup"></a>

-The RNBD451 device can use Bluetooth (BT) Status Indication 1 and Bluetooth (BT) Status Indication 2 pins to indicate the GPIO connection status.
+The RNBD device can use Bluetooth (BT) Status Indication 1 and Bluetooth (BT) Status Indication 2 pins to indicate the GPIO connection status.
 Besides monitoring the connect message in the serial UART prints, this feature is useful when the Host MCU can verify the BT connection status, by monitoring the Status Indication pins.

 **Bluetooth (BT) Status Indication Pin Table**